olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-1.md

 +++
-title = "How to make money with Crypto via ITOs and tokens (Part 1)" description = "It is possible to make money on Cryptocurrencies, in an interesting but short window post ITO (Intial Token Offering)" date = "2019-11-11T17:27:33+01:00"
+title = "How to make money with Crypto via ITOs and tokens (Part 1)" description = "It is possible to make money on Cryptocurrencies, in an interesting but short window post ITO (Initial Token Offering)" date = "2019-11-11T17:27:33+01:00"

 tags = [